hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 Upcoming:
 Fleshing out other hex variants and finishing ingame background music and a main menu theme.

 ### Week 7

+Kendal Mitchell, PPJ 6

+This week, my time was split between creating new types of status effect hexes and creating music for the game.

+* Setup a function to edit and create and assign a Hex's settings on our map.
+* Created several types of hexes for the player to interact with.
+* Produced several theme loops for our Main Menu and Battle Themes.

+Overall, I spent five hours programming and three hours making music.

+Positive:
+I ended up finishing music in time for our first trailer and the new Hex variants added more depth to our gameplay loop.
+It's been fascinating seeing all the different components of our game come together.
+We're finally getting our art assets integrated in too.

+Negative:
+I didn't have time to make positioning hex variants on the map accessible in a non-programmatic way.
+Getting to finish this would help our designers to finish levels more quickly.

+Upcoming:
+In addition to creating more music and SFX, I need to work on creating a frontend editor for assigning different Hexes at certain positions.

 ### Week 8